UN Agency: Iran Violating All Restrictions of Nuclear Deal

 Iran signed the nuclear deal in 2015 with the United States, Germany, France, Britain, China and Russia.
 Known as the Joint Comprehensive Plan of Action, or JCPOA, it allows Iran only to keep a stockpile of 202.8 kilograms (447 pounds).

 The nuclear deal promised Iran economic incentives in return for the curbs on its nuclear program.
-Since President Donald Trump pulled the U.S. out of the deal, Iran has been slowly violating the restrictions.
+President Donald Trump pulled the U.S. out of the deal unilaterally in 2018, saying it needed to be renegotiated.
+Iran has since slowly violated the restrictions to try and pressure the remaining nations to increase the incentives to offset new, economy-crippling U.S. sanctions.

+The ultimate goal of the JCPOA is to prevent Iran from developing a nuclear bomb.
+Since the U.S. withdrawal, Iran has stockpiled enough uranium to produce a weapon, although the government in Tehran insists it has no such goal and that its atomic program is only for producing energy.

+According to the Washington-based Arms Control Association, Iran would need roughly 1050 kilograms (1.16 tons) of low-enriched uranium — under 5% purity — and would then need to enrich it further to weapons-grade, or more than 90% purity, to make a nuclear weapon.

-It is now in violation of all restrictions outlined by the JCPOA, which Tehran says it hopes will pressure the other nations involved to increase economic incentives to make up for hard-hitting sanctions imposed by Washington after the U.S. withdrawal.
+It remains in violation of all the main restrictions outlined by the JCPOA, which Tehran says it hopes will pressure the other nations involved to increase economic incentives to make up for hard-hitting sanctions imposed by Washington after the U.S. withdrawal.

 Though Iran has been hard hit by the new coronavirus pandemic, the IAEA said it has maintained its verification and monitoring activities in the country, primarily by chartering aircraft to fly inspectors to and from Iran.